smartsheet/smartsheet-python-sdk/CONTRIBUTING.md

 ## Did you write a patch that fixes a bug?

+- **First, ensure there is a GitHub issue** describing the bug (see above).

-- Open a new GitHub pull request with the patch.
+- Open a new GitHub pull request with the patch, referencing the issue number.

 - Ensure the PR description clearly describes the problem and solution.
-Include the relevant issue number if applicable.
+Include the relevant issue number.

 - A maintainer should review your PR within the next few days.
 If the PR has been dormant for more than a week, consider sending an email to <sdk-python@smartsheet.com>

 ## Did you fix whitespace, format code, or make a purely cosmetic patch?

 Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability may take longer to review, but are still welcome.
+Please create an issue first describing the cosmetic changes you'd like to make.

 ## Do you intend to add a new feature or change an existing one?

-- Suggest your change as an issue with the label #enhancement.
+- **First, create an issue** with the label #enhancement.
 Make sure that your new feature description outlines why this would be helpful for users, and how difficult a change it would be to make.

+- Once the feature is discussed and approved in the issue, you can submit a pull request implementing it.

 ## Code Style and Quality